-Reavis, a Republican, was the representative for Nebraska's 1st congressional district from 1915 to 1923.
+Reavis was the representative for Nebraska’s 1st congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Jun 1922, Reavis missed 356 of 994 roll call votes, which is 35.8%.
 This is worse than the median of 27.3% among the lifetime records of representatives serving in Jun 1922.
 The chart below reports missed votes over time.